aparkgh/aparkgh/README.md

   - Etude Op.
 10 No. 5 (Black Keys)

 ### 🌟 Fun Facts:
-- My first languages I ever learnt was Batch and VBScript
+- My first languages I ever learnt were Batch and VBScript
 - My favourite food is 감자탕 and my favourite song is Misty by Lesley Gore
 - My favourite books are Atomic Habits by James Clear, Big Book of Numbers by Adam Spencer, and Why We Sleep by Matthew Walker
 - My personality type is ENTJ-A